jcoplien/trygve/README.md

 ## Developing

-For the first time run `gradlew build`, so that the IDE won't complain about missing Parser.

-Then import as a Gradle project into your IDE.
+Import as a Gradle project into your IDE.
+(Or as a regular project if you wish.)
+To rebuild ANTLR parser run `gradlew antlr`.
+To build a distribution `gradlew build`.